ChipFlow/docs/docs/source/tutorial-intro-chipflow-platform.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 At this point, we'll send the RTLIL along with configuration to the ChipFlow
+API.

+Within the ChipFlow platform, we will place & route the design for the chosen
-API, which will perform silicon-focused checks on the design, and provide
+ASIC technologies, perform silicon-focused checks on the design, and provide
-information about its running speed:
+information about its maximum frequency.

 .. code-block:: bash